Baadshah (2013 film): Development

 While wrapping up the film Dookudu, Srinu Vaitla announced his next film with N. T. Rama Rao Jr. which would be produced by Bandla Ganesh on Parameswara Art Productions in July 2011.
 He further added that would take a gap of 2 months and then would start working for this film.
 The film was initially titled as Mafia with a tagline Manchi Kutumba Katha Chitram in the same month.
-But due to unknown reasons the film was officially titled as Baadshah, after considering the title Action in January 2012.
+But for unknown reasons the film was officially titled as Baadshah, after considering the title Action in January 2012.
 It was reported earlier that N. T. Rama Rao Jr. allotted the dates from February and the film would be launched in the same month.
 However, the film was launched on 18 March 2012 in an event held at Ramanaidu Studios in Hyderabad.
 The event was attended by Telugu actors Ram Charan Teja and Venkatesh.
 The film also marked the last film of Srinu Vaitla with Kona Venkat as he had differences with him and it was confirmed by the duo that they would never team up again in the future.

 Casting

 The Technical team along with the Music Director S. Thaman that delivered Dookudu worked for this film.
 N. T. Rama Rao Jr. gone lean to give a new look for his character in this film.
 It was also reported that N. T. Rama Rao Jr.'s character would have multiple shades in the film.
 Though the makers tried to rope Samantha initially, she couldn't be a part of the film due to her busy schedules.
 Finally the makers zeroed Kajal Aggarwal to play the lead lady's role in the film which marks her second collaboration with N. T. Rama Rao Jr. after Brindavanam.
-Popular actor Navdeep, who was known for his varied hero roles, was selected to play one of the antagonists of the film.
-Another popular Telugu, Tamil Hero Siddharth was hired to play a crucial cameo role of N. T. Rama Rao Jr.'s brother.
-Popular Actress Suhasini Maniratnam was signed in March 2013 to play the role of N. T. Rama Rao Jr.'s mother in the film.
+Actress Suhasini Maniratnam was signed in March 2013 to play the role of N. T. Rama Rao Jr.'s mother in the film.
 Mahesh Babu was reported to be the Narrator of a part of the film and after much speculation, the makers confirmed the news that Mahesh is providing Voice-over for some crucial scenes in the film.
 It was also revealed that Brahmanandam would play the role of a Cop in the film and his role was said to be very special in the film.
 Meenakshi Dixit and South African model Nicole Amy Madell were chosen to perform item numbers in the film.